 Can business customers request or continue using the Mail Forwarding service?

 The Mail Forwarding service directs mail to a new address.
 For businesses operating from a new or temporary location, this service means mail delivery continues uninterrupted.
-Any mail that was held as part of a Hold Mail service will also be forwarded to the new address, provided the Hold Mail service expires after the start date of the Mail Forwarding service.
+Business customers can sign up for Mail Forwarding here.

 Any business planning to reopen before the expiry of its Mail Forwarding service should cancel the service online or with our Customer Service at 1-877-262-5762.
 Mail delivery will resume to the regular address on the business day following the cancellation.